petitlapin86/white-river-with-sass-grid-layout-/README.md

 Design cred to @jonasschmedtman from Udemy - I completed his advanced CSS and SASS course (about 40 hours long) which I used as the preliminary layout for this project - I have customized every asset, image, font, and color to learn as much as possible from this exercise.

+This project helped to cement my skills with:
+• the BEM model
+• SVG's
+• file structure and partials
+• tricks (like hover effects)

 To initialize build process type into terminal: npm install

 To start webserver type into terminal: npm run start